mdblp/platform/docs/deviceParameter.md

 ### units

 Units that is used for this parameter.
+If this field is not set a default unit will be used.

 ```
 QUICK SUMMARY
 Required:
-    platform: yes
+    platform: no
 ```

 ### timezoneOffset